feniljain/knowledge-base/life/README.md

 - 8 Tips from a Former Cop on How to Read People: https://medium.com/illumination/8-tips-from-a-former-cop-on-how-to-read-people-5c252f140bdc
 - 7 Simple Habits That Save Me Time: https://parkerklein.medium.com/7-simple-habits-that-save-me-time-68deaff36855
 - Emotions Aren’t the Enemy of Good Decision-Making: https://hbr.org/2022/09/emotions-arent-the-enemy-of-good-decision-making
+- The Ridiculous Effectiveness of Singleminded Devotion to a Purpose: https://zenhabits.net/devotion/

 ## Videos: